-This Article is written by Janhavi Arakeri, 1st-year student, Symbiosis Law School, Noida.
+This article is written by Janhavi Arakeri, a student of Symbiosis Law School, Noida.
 She discusses the sources of Indian Constitution.

 The Indian Constitution, originally titled as Bharatiya Samvidhana has been effective since 26th January 1950.
 It is the longest constitution in the world, and fairly enough since it has been influenced by the constitutions of different countries.
 Considering the diversity of culture, religion and languages present in the country, the constitution was made leaving nobody out of the frame.